hooperben/yetris/README.md

 yellow powered tetroids - who's the best player in the world?

+## Components

+#### `client/`

+This is the nextJS app deployed to https://yetris.vercel.app.

+#### `state-channel`

+This is an expressJS app that facilitates the off chain tetris game state, and submits the high score to the chain in the event that it is beaten.

+#### `contracts`

+This is a hardhat v3 program that has the Trophy NFT that is minted to the user whos able to get the new high score.
+It is currently deployed on polygon mainnet [here](https://polygonscan.com/address/0x6d64b04A8ec0dceb6304CC56845C665Fd454a0F1).

 ### Flow diagram

 Below is a diagram on how the system application currently works.